eesmer/DebianDC/docs/DebianDC-Docs/Domain_and_Active_Directory.md

 The machine, which acquires the DC role by installing the Active Directory service, listens to the network and responds to it in accordance with AD services.<br>
 For example;<br>
 Responding to a client's request to become a member of the Domain.<br>
-Responding to a client logging into the Domain.<br>
+Responding to a client logging into the Domain. <br>

+**The following basic ports are used in a domain.** <br>
+These ports are distributed according to their roles above the DC. <br>

 ## What is Domain Controller?
 Domain Controller is the machine on which the Active Directory service runs.<br>